New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Conclusion

-Subsequently, we investigated the thermodynamic properties of the NC Schwarzschild black hole and the influence of this geometry on thermal stability.
-We computed the ADM mass, Hawking temperature, and entropy for both NC Schwarzschild and RN black holes.
-Our findings indicate that non-commutativity predicts a new minimum in the final stage of evaporation for the ADM mass profile, consistent with other NC geometric models \cite{abdellah2}.
-This framework effectively removes the temperature divergence, leading to a cold remnant as the black hole ceases radiation.
-Moreover, the entropy displays a second-order logarithmic correction, deviating from the area law due to the inclusion of the NC geometry as a modified matter distribution via the energy-momentum tensor.
-However, when extending this to the NC RN case without mass-term corrections, the area law and the first law of black hole thermodynamics remain valid (see SubSec. \ref{SubSec:TPNCRN}).
-Estimation of the NC parameter from the temperature profile yields a bound located at the Planck scale, $\Theta \sim l_p$, aligning with NC gauge gravity models \cite{abdellah2,abdellah4,abdellah5}.
-This approach facilitates the study of black hole physics in a manner analogous to the commutative RN case.
+Subsequently, we investigated the thermodynamic properties of both the NC Schwarzschild and RN-like black holes, as well as the influence of this geometry on thermal stability.
+We computed the ADM mass, Hawking temperature, and entropy for both NC Schwarzschild and RN-like black holes.
+Our findings indicate that non-commutativity produces a new minimum in the final stage of evaporation in the ADM mass profile, in agreement with other NC geometric models \cite{abdellah2}.
+This framework removes the temperature divergence and leads to a cold remnant as the black hole ceases to radiate.
+A comparison between the uncharged case and the charged case with attractive and repulsive electric interactions shows that the repulsive branch stops radiating before the attractive branch, while the uncharged black hole is the last to stop radiating.
+Moreover, the entropy displays a second-order logarithmic correction, deviating from the area law due to the inclusion of NC geometry through modified matter and electric distributions in the energy-momentum tensor.
+However, when this analysis is extended to the NC RN-like case without mass-term corrections, the area law and the first law of black hole thermodynamics remain valid (see SubSec.~\ref{SubSec:TPNCRN}).
+An estimate of the NC parameter from the temperature profile yields a bound at the Planck scale, $\Theta \sim l_p$, consistent with NC gauge-gravity models \cite{abdellah2,abdellah4,abdellah5}.
+This approach therefore provides a convenient framework for studying black hole physics in a way that is closely analogous to the commutative RN case.